Devesh21700Kumar/MOJ-frontend/README.md

 # go into app's directory:
 $ cd myproject

-# start the backed server
-$ node server

-## in a new terminal, start the react app
+## in a terminal, start the react app
 $ npm run start

 ```